OpenExcept/OpenExcept/README.md

     logger.error("An error occurred", exc_info=True)
 ```

-This will automatically group exceptions and add the group ID to the log message.
+This will automatically cluster exceptions and add the cluster ID to the log message.

 For more detailed examples, check the `examples/logger_integration.py` in the project repository.